babylonlabs-io/btc-staker/docs/register-phase-1-stake.md

 stakerd --configfile <config-file-path> admin start
 ```

-## Transition your stake
+## Register your stake

 Following the setup of the configuration file and starting the `btcstaker`
-daemon, you can proceed to transition your stake from Phase-1 to Phase-2 using
+daemon, you can proceed to register your stake from Phase-1 to Phase-2 using
 the following command.
 We use the `global_parameters.json` file that you should
 already have created as stated in the prerequisites.